-With every trip easy to begin, there are fewer and fewer reasons not to ride, so cycling can fit seamlessly into everyday life – like it does for the Dutch.
-There are a couple of ways to get to this point: you can buy a new, utilitarian bike; or you can adapt what you’ve got.
+When cycling is really easy there are fewer and fewer reasons not to ride, so cycling can fit seamlessly into everyday life – like it does for the Dutch.
+There are a couple of ways to get to this point: you can buy a new bike, or you can adapt what you’ve got.

-- You might also want a kickstand for convenient parking, and dress- or coat-guards over the wheel wheel to keep flappy clothing safe.
+You might also want a kickstand for convenient parking, and dress- or coat-guards over the wheel to keep flappy clothing safe.

-Other types of bikes can be adapted, some more easily than others.
+Other types of bikes can be adapted for comfort and convenience, some more easily than others.
 Note that while bike components can’t form part of a Cyclescheme package, accessories can.

 Hub dynamo lighting can be fitted to any bike but isn’t cheap as it requires a new front wheel incorporating the generator hub as well as the lights themselves.
 Expect to spend £150 or more.
 Shimano and Shutter Precision (SP) make good hub dynamos that aren’t too expensive.
-If you primarily need ‘be seen’ lights, Reelight offer fit-and-forget alternatives that work by magnetic induction; the SL100 set is pictured.
+If you primarily need ‘be seen’ lights, Reelight offer fit-and-forget alternatives that work by magnetic induction.
 For less regular nighttime use, battery lights that bolt permanently in place are okay.
 Battery lights that fit a rear rack are widely sold.
-Permanent-fixing front lights are rare but available, e.g. the Axa Classic Front LED Battery Light.
+Permanent-fixing front lights are rare but available - for example the Axa Classic Front LED Battery Light.